OrangeSodahub/RMMDet/README.md

 # RMMDet

 The source code of the RMMDet.
+Partly transferred from [CRLFnet](https://github.com/OrangeSodahub/CRLFnet.git).

 ## INSTALL & BUILD